 - DeferredWorkerThreadCount: Specifies the number of deferred dispatchers for processing messages in parallel.
 For higher loads consider increasing this parameter to have more number of outbound threads for deferred processing as each parallel rule is processed by one of the DeferredWorkerThreads.
-Default value is 4 threads. - DeferredMaxRowsRetrieved: When Mediator routing rule type is set to 'Parallel', DeferredMaxRowsRetrieved sets the number of maximum rows (maximum number of messages for parallel routing rule processing) that are retrieved from Mediator store table (that stores messages for parallel routing rule) for processing.
+Default value is 4 threads. - DeferredMaxRowsRetrieved: When Mediator routing rule type is set to 'Parallel', DeferredMaxRowsRetrieved sets the number of maximum rows (maximum number of messages for parallel routing rule processing) that are retrieved from Mediator store table (which stores messages for parallel routing rule for processing.)
 Note that each message retrieved in this batch is processed by one worker thread at a time.
-Default value is 20 threads. - DeferredLockerThreadSleep: For processing parallel routing rules, Oracle Mediator has a daemon locker thread that retrieves and locks messages from Mediator store database.
+Default value is 200 rows. - DeferredLockerThreadSleep: For processing parallel routing rules, Oracle Mediator has a daemon locker thread that retrieves and locks messages from Mediator store database.
 The thread polls the database to retrieve messages for parallel processing.
 When no messages are available, the locker thread "sleeps" for the amount of time specified in the DeferredLockerThreadSleep and prevents round trips to database.
 Default value is 2 seconds.
+Consider increasing this value to improve performance.
+Some use case scenarios can benefit from a 'sleep' of 3600 seconds (60 minutes.)